-If you are involved in an accident that was caused by the fault of another, you should call the police to the accident site even if you feel it was only a minor collision and if you think you were not injured.
+People often wonder if they should call the police after they have been involved in an accident- even if they don't think they have been hurt.
+If you are involved in an accident that was caused by the fault of another, you should always call the police to the accident site even if you feel it was only a minor collision and you don't think you have an injury.
 Many times, the person that caused your accident will insist that you not contact the police and may even offer to compensate you for the damage caused to your motor vehicle.
-You should never agree to this offer, but instead, you should contact the police and explain to them why the other party was at fault once they arrive at the accident scene.
+You should never agree to this offer.
+Instead, you should contact the police and explain to them why the other party was at fault once they arrive at the accident scene.

 There are several significant reasons why you should contact the police, which could include, but not be limited to the following:

 Obtaining a police accident report to preserve evidence

 Protecting yourself against delayed injuries or vehicle damage

 Many times a person who is involved in a motor vehicle accident will not experience any noticeable injuries until hours or even days after the accident.
 You might also have some property damage to your vehicle that is not obvious until you bring it to an auto body shop to get an estimate.
 If you obtain a police accident report it will be much easier to pursue a claim for bodily injury or property damage because all of the needed information will be outlined in the police accident report; and

 Avoiding disputes with the at-fault party's insurance company